Your New Intranet Starts Here

 1. Develop A Plan

-When it comes to effective communication, a strategic plan is essential.
+When it comes to effective corporate communication, a strategic plan is essential.
 It ensures your messages are aligned with organizational goals and reduces the risk of overload or confusion.

 Start by defining clear objectives and assigning responsibilities.
 Ideally, a senior executive should oversee corporate comms to maintain alignment at the highest level.